-The elementary classrooms at Palmer River Elementary School, Rehoboth and Berkley Community School offer comprehensive educational and therapeutic services for students ages six to twelve who present with diverse needs.
+The elementary classrooms at Palmer River Elementary School (Rehoboth) and Berkley Community School offer comprehensive educational and therapeutic services for students ages six to twelve who present with diverse needs.
 Our mission is to provide students with the academic, social, emotional, and therapeutic supports necessary to prepare them for inclusion opportunities in their community schools.
-Students in these classrooms have demonstrated needs in language development, cognition, sensory integration, and social/emotional/behavioral functioning which often arise from diagnoses of autism spectrum disorder, attention deficit hyperactivity disorder, pervasive developmental disorder and/or neuro-motor deficits.
+Students in these classrooms have demonstrated needs in language development, cognition, sensory integration, and social/emotional/behavioral functioning which often arise from diagnoses of autism spectrum disorder, attention deficit hyperactivity disorder, and/or neuro-motor deficits.
 Educators incorporate research-based best practices with supports provided by continual professional development, technical assistance, and a network of expert consultants.

-Students in SCEC's Palmer River Elementary and Berkley Community School classrooms attend five days per week, six hours per day, for 220 days per year.
+Students in SCEC's Palmer River Elementary and Berkley Community School classrooms attend five days per week, six hours per day, for 180 days per year.
+During the Extended School Year program, the students attend four and one-half days per week, five hours per day for forty (40) days.
 Transportation to and from these classrooms is provided by the student's public school district.